FEATURES:

 Sample Calculations for Scale / Leg Sizing

 After general scale of the project was developed, the leg design started.
 Given the selected motors low torque, additional inertial effects were avoided by placing the motors as close together as possible.
 This initial leg design consisted of a 4-bar style linkage (bottom right), however this soon led to restrictive issues with joint limits and also prevented easy placement of a supporting bearing on the end of the leg, leading to bending and unwanted play in the joints.
 To fix this, an alternative belt design (bottom left) was created.
 This allowed for unrestricted range of motion, and allowed for the placement of an additional supporting bracket to reduce loading.
+This significantly improved the workspace as well, but allowing for a full ROM of the third motor.

 PATH PLANNING / CONTROLS: